 e) The service member reported back to his or her civilian job in a “timely manner” or submitted a reasonable timeline for reemployment.

 USERRA applies to all U.S. employers, regardless of size, and to nearly all employees, including part-time and probationary employees.
-The statute defines "period of uniformed service" as any active duty, active duty training, inactive duty training or funeral honors duty performed by a member of any of the armed services (Army, Navy, Air Force, Marines, Air National Guard or Public Health Commissioned Corps), reserves or national guard.
+The statute defines a “period of uniformed service” as any active duty, active duty training, inactive duty training or funeral honors duty performed by a member of any of the armed services (Army, Navy, Air Force, Marines, Air National Guard or Public Health Commissioned Corps), reserves or national guard.